uclahs-cds/Ligare/src/identity/README.md

 # `Ligare.identity`

-Libraries for working with identity and SSO in Boutros Lab.
+Libraries for working with identity and SSO.